k0rmo0/distributed_systems_homework/README.md

 ```
 ./client *filename2*
 ```
-To test you can use two .txt files in the client directory
+For the test you can use two .txt files in the client directory